 Apr 022018

-NAND gate using transistors
+Building a NAND gate with transistors and diodes

-How the NAND gate using transistors works?
+How does the NAND gate circuit work?

 2N2222 NPN bipolar transistor